0xDmitry/hacktheton/README.md

 ## Deployed Versions

-You can find the current, official version at: [hacktheton.com](https://hacktheton.com)
+You can find the current, official version at [hacktheton.com](https://hacktheton.com)

 ## Install and Build